-1. Listening Comprehension 50 questions 40 minutes 2.
-Structure and Written Comprehension 25 questions 25 minutes 3.
-Vocabulary and Reading Comprehension 60 questions 55 minutes Total: 135 questions 110 minutes

-SCORE OF TEST PLACEMENT CRITERIA below 40/135 The student is permitted to register only for the course EN 1012 English as a Second Language (15 lecture hours per week: intensive instruction offered in all four basic skill areas of English as a second language, speaking, listening, reading and writing.
-No credits will be awarded for this remedial English course). over 40/135 The student must register for the course EN 1013 English Composition (6 lecture hours per week: the course concentrates on the basics of English composition, sentence and paragraph structure, punctuation, spelling, vocabulary use and grammar.
+Listening Comprehension Structure and Written Comp Vocabulary and Reading Cor Total: 50 questions 25 questions 60 questions 135 questions 40 minutes 25 minutes 55 minutes 110 minutes SCORE OF TEST PLACEMENT ( below 40/135 over 40/135 1012 English as week: intensive in of English as a se and writing.
+No English course). a Second Langua astruction offered econd language, sp credits will be a r only for the course EN age (15 lecture hours per in all four basic skillareas beaking, listening, reading warded for this remedial urse EN 1013 English The student must register for the course EN 1013 English Composition (6 lecture hours per week: the course concentrates on the basics of English composition, sentence and paragraph structure, punctuation, spelling, vocabulary use and grammar.
 No credits will be awarded for this remedial English course).
-The student is permitted to register for other courses, with the consent of the student's academic advisor. over 75/135 The student must register for the course EN 1100 English Composition and Rhetoric I (3 credits). over 100/135 The student can register for the course EN 1102 English Composition and Rhetoric II (3 credits).
+The student is permitted to register for other courses, with the consent of the student's academic advisor. over 75/135 t register for the Rhetoric I (3 cred course EN 1100 English lits). over 100/135 The student can r rse EN 1102 English